Associate of Applied Science

-The Electronics Engineering Technology Program at County College of Morris (CCM) prepares students for positions in electronics industries and related electronics services.
+The Electronics Engineering Technology Program at CCM prepares students for positions in electronics industries and related electronics services.
 Job activities center on technical problem solving and the practical application of engineering.
-The Electronics Engineering Technology Program produces graduates that are employed and operate effectively in the positions of technicians, I.T. developers, equipment managers and quality control operators.
+The Electronics Engineering Technology Program produces graduates that are employed and operate effectively in the positions of Electrical Technicians, Equipment Managers, Information Technology Developers and Quality Control Operators.
 It also produces graduates that can successfully transfer and complete a baccalaureate degree in electronics engineering technology.

 This program is through on campus learning between lectures and laboratory for students on high-end computers and equipment.